What is interstitial cystitis?

 - Not smoking.
 Many people with IC find that smoking makes their symptoms worse.

 - Exercise.
 Exercise may help ease symptoms or make them stop for a while.

 - Reducing stress.
 There is no proof that stress causes IC.
 But if a person has IC, stress can make the symptoms worse.

 Talk with a healthcare provider about any questions of concerns you may have.

 - Interstitial cystitis (IC) is an inflamed or irritated bladder wall.

-- Symptoms of IC include changes in urination such as frequency and urgency; pressure, pain, and tenderness around the bladder, pelvis, and the area between the anus and vagina or anus and scrotum; and pain during sex.
+- Symptoms include pain during sex and frequent and urgent urination.
+There may also be pressure, pain, and soreness around the bladder, pelvis, and the area between the anus and vagina (women) or the anus and scrotum (men).